Updated at 5:00 p.m. with statement from Vanderbilt

 The school to which Vanderbilt so often measures itself — Duke University — had its non-tenure-track faculty vote to unionize last year.
 They were trying to get better pay and benefits.

-At Vanderbilt, union organizes say there are roughly 500 non-tenure-track faculty.
+At Vanderbilt, union organizers say there are roughly 500 non-tenure-track faculty.
 Philosophy PhD Matt Congdon says he enjoys teaching on campus, but he feels lecturers tend to get dumped on — asked to take on unpaid roles and handle the largest, general courses.

 "We want to do service and we want to teach these classes," he says.
 "It's just a question of the power that we have to make sure that we're not being overburdened and underpaid."